 An intermediate course in page layout.
 Students will learn theory and continue using the tools and techniques of the Adobe program, in Design.
-In-class exercises emphasize the basic principles of typography and page layout and Prerequisite: DA 110.
+In-class exercises emphasize the basic principles of typography and page layout.
+Two hour lecture and three hours laboratory per week.